-BHI solutions can give providers confidence to treat low-acuity behavioral health conditions that they may not be accustomed to treating, simply because they know that a team of specialists stands ready to support them.
+BHI solutions can give providers confidence to treat low-acuity behavioral health conditions that they may not be accustomed to treating.
+With a team-based approach to care integration, a team of specialists stands ready to support providers and can do so more easily due to regular screening and greater insight into patient well-being.
 Behavioral health specialists can then devote their time to those patients who really need their expertise.
 All along the way, BHI technologies let providers follow evidence-based protocols and efficiently track results.

-Every healthcare organization must find its own unique path to VBC, and successfully moving to VBC will almost always entail a phased approach.
+Every healthcare organization must find its own unique path to value-based care, and successful implementation will almost always entail a phased approach.
 To start, providers must recognize how a comprehensive BHI program can improve risk management, directly impact clinical outcomes, and accelerate the journey toward value-based care.
 No matter where an organization starts on the path towards value-based care, complementary BHI solutions can be layered and adjusted to meet shared goals of the patient and clinicians.

 For hospitals and health systems interested in learning more about NeuroFlow the benefits of BHI, click here